- What Are Herbs?

 Bay (Laurus nobilis)

 Sweet bay, an evergreen, will survive mild winters (Hardiness Zone 7b), but many Southern gardeners grow bay in containers so that the plant can be moved indoors at the approach of winter.
-It is slow-growing, but in its native Mediterranean climate will grow up to 50 feet.
+It is slow-growing, but in its native Mediterranean climate will grow up to 50 ft.
 It should be grown in partial shade and requires little care beyond regular watering.
 Bay leaves are pungent and are best used in slow-cooked dishes, such as stews, gumbos, and sauces, usually one leaf per pot.
 Remove bay leaves before serving.

 Borage (Borago officinalis)